Trends and climate

 - accurate and, where necessary, up to date;

-- adequate, relevant and proportionate in relation to the purposes for which it is collected or processed; and
+- adequate, relevant and proportionate in relation to as well as limited to the purposes for which it is collected or processed (data minimisation);

-- kept in a form that permits identification of data subjects for no longer than is necessary for the purposes for which the data is collected or processed.
+- kept in a form that permits identification of data subjects for no longer than is necessary for the purposes for which the data is collected or processed (storage limitation); and

-When determining the permissibility of data processing activities, a detailed review of the justification for processing is of utmost importance.
+When determining the permissibility of data processing activities, a detailed review of the justification for processing is of the utmost importance.
 Data may be processed only if the legitimate confidentiality interests of involved data subjects are not infringed.
-For non-sensitive personal data, the following justifications are usually employed:
+For non-sensitive personal data, the following justifications are usually employed (Article 6 of the GDPR):

-- the existence of an explicit legal right or obligation;
+- the existence of an explicit statutory right or obligation;

-- the data subject's freely given consent, based on full disclosure;
+- the data subject's freely given consent based on full disclosure and prior information;

-- overriding legitimate interests of the data controller (or a third person).
+- the processing is necessary based on the legitimate interests of the data controller (or a third person).

 There is also no privilege for intragroup data transfers.
-As the overriding legitimate interests exemption under the Data Protection Act is seldom accepted, consent requirements apply.
-This is particularly true when processing employee data that is not directly required by law.
-For instance, the Data Protection Authority is likely to argue that an Austrian entity is allowed to review its employees' performance on a frequent basis, but that there is no need to transfer performance ratings to other group entities (or to permit their access), as often provided by human resources tools.
-As a result, the data subject's consent is often the only valid justification for the processing, especially with regard to data processing for advertising purposes and intragroup data transfers.
+Such data transfers may be justified by legitimate interests.
+However, the Data Protection Authority is rather strict and reluctant to accept legitimate interest when processing employees' data that is not directly required by law.
+For instance, the Data Protection Authority is likely to argue that an Austrian entity can review its employees' performance on a frequent basis, but that there is no need to transfer performance ratings to other group entities (or to permit their access), as often provided for by human resources tools.

 Are there any limitations or restrictions on the period for which an organisation may (or must) retain records?

-The Data Protection Act does not set a maximum retention period for personal data.
-In general, personal data may be retained only for as long as needed to fulfil the purpose of the data processing.
+The GDPR does not set a maximum retention period for personal data.
+In general, personal data can be retained only for as long as needed to fulfil the purpose of the data processing.
 A longer retention period may be justified by specific legal provisions (eg, seven years for tax, accounting and other commercial documents).
 Essentially, the maximum retention period differs based on the nature of the personal data involved and the purposes of its processing.

-Aside from these vague limits set out under the Data Protection Act, the Austrian Standard and Model Decree stipulates maximum retention periods for different data groups.
+Aside from the vague limits set out under the GDPR, the Austrian Standard and Model Decree 2004 stipulated maximum retention periods for different data groups.
+Although this decree expired on 25 May 2018, the retention periods still apply as best practice in Austria.
 In general, data may be retained until:

 - termination of the business relationship;